Localized continuation criterion, improved local existence and uniqueness for the Euler-Poisson system in a bounded domain: Local existence and uniqueness of solutions to Problem

-In this section, we prove the uniqueness theorem of the classical solution of the diffuse boundary problem (the proof of this theorem is inspired by the relative entropy-entropy flux method given in \cite[\S $2$, Step $2$]{Luo2014}).
-This theorem helps us confirm that there is only one classical solution and this one has to be the restriction of the tame one, and rule out all other possibilities if the initial data are in the form of Theorem \ref{t:Newext2}.$(1)$ and $(2)$.
-Although the exterior data of velocity $w^i$ of the corresponding tame solutions can be selected with certain freedoms, the classical solution is unique and independent of selections of the exterior data of velocity of the corresponding tame solutions once the interior data of velocity are fixed.
+In this section, we prove the uniqueness theorem of the regular solution of Problem \ref{prob} (the proof of this theorem is inspired by the relative entropy-entropy flux method given in \cite[\S $2$, Step $2$]{Luo2014}).
+This theorem helps us confirm that there is only one regular solution and this one has to be the restriction of the Makino one, and rule out all other possibilities if the initial data are in the form of Theorem \ref{t:Newext2}.$(1)$ and $(2)$.
+Although the exterior data of the velocity $v^i$ of the corresponding Makino solutions can be selected with certain freedoms, the regular solution is unique and independent of selections of the exterior data of the velocity of the corresponding Makino solutions once the interior data of the velocity are fixed.
 This phenomenon is essentially due to the degenerated sound cones near the boundary (see \cite{Brauer1998} for details).
-Before the uniqueness theorem, we first present the following lemma which is a direct result of Lemma \ref{t:unqr3} (see Appendix \ref{a:Lpf}) and states for the solutions on $\Rbb^3$ if the portion of data contained in the support of density are the same, then so are the portion of solutions contained in the support of density. \begin{lemma} Under the assumptions of Lemma \ref{t:unqr3}, if initial data satisfy
+Before stating the uniqueness theorem, we first present the following lemma which is a direct result of Lemma \ref{t:unqr3} (see Appendix \ref{a:Lpf}). \begin{lemma} Under the assumptions of Lemma \ref{t:unqr3}, if initial data satisfy

 for $\bx\in \Omega_1(0)=\Omega_2(0)$, then the solutions satisfy

 for $(t,\bx)\in[0,T)\times\Omega_1(t)\bigl(=[0,T)\times\Omega_2(t)\bigr)$. \end{lemma} \begin{proof} Lemma \ref{t:unqr3} (see Appendix \ref{a:Lpf}) implies